Trekkin Weka

 Packing up camp for another day

 We got on trail around 8:30 am, and as soon as we climbed out of the river valley it was hot.
-The trail stays high above Deep Creek most of the time, but dips down closer to the water every few miles.
+The trail stayed high above Deep Creek most of the time, but dipped down closer to the water every few miles.

 Up on the valley wall, in the heat

-Just after we leave camp, another trail milestone surprises us, 300 miles are now behind us.
-It’s a real shock to see this milestone, as it seems like we only just passed the last one.
-These sections are already starting to pass faster.
+Just after we left camp, another trail milestone surprised us, the 300 mile marker.
+It was a real shock to see this milestone, as it seemed like we only just passed the last one.
+The sections are already starting to pass faster.

 300 miles complete

-We continue high above Deep Creek, the trail gives us plenty of opportunities to peer down to the river below.
-I stop for breakfast on the trail as usual, about an hour and a half after leaving camp.
+We continued high above Deep Creek, the trail gave us plenty of opportunities to peer down to the river below.
+I stopped for breakfast on the trail, about an hour and a half after leaving camp.

 Rock formations along the cliff edges